Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Regularization Based Multi-Modal Feature Alignment Algorithm

-\subsection{Asymmetric Encoders Alignment Optimizing algorithm}
+\subsection{Asymmetric Encoders Alignment Optimizing Algorithm}

 We finally design Algorithm~\ref{algo} minimizing the training objective by mini-batch gradient descent.
-After the transformation-extractor combination is initialized, for each iteration, the gradients for each of the terms of the training objective is accumulated w.r.t each of the encoder.
-We note that the transformation can be performed in a off-line manner, thus making it convenient for taking advantage of time consuming transformations.

-Algorithm~\ref{algo} takes the MTS dataset $D$, a set of transformation operators $T^{(i)}$ and corresponded neural architecture for the encoders as input.
-Then the parameters of the encoders $g$ and $g^{(i)}$ are initialized in line 1-3.
-In line 7-9, update step $U$ is defined as $U(g, g^{(i)}, X, X^{(i)}) = \theta - \nabla_\theta \mathcal{L}([g^{(i)}(X^{(i)}), g(X)])$, where $\theta$ denotes the parameters of the two encoders.
-We divides the designed training objective into $k$ parts, iteratively computes and accumulates gradient for both $g$ and $g^{(i)}$.
-After accumulates all the gradients of the batch, the encoder $g$ is updated.
+Algorithm~\ref{algo} takes the MTS dataset $D$, a set of transform operators $T^{(i)}$, and corresponding neural architecture for the encoders as input.
+Then the parameters of the encoders $f$ and $f^{(i)}$ are initialized in lines 1-3.
+In lines 7-9, update step $U$ is defined as $U(f, f^{(i)}, X, X^{(i)}) = \theta - \nabla_\theta \mathcal{L}([f^{(i)}(X^{(i)}), f(X)])$, where $\theta$ denotes the parameters of the two encoders.
+We divide the designed training objective into $k$ parts, iteratively computes and accumulates gradient for both $f$ and $f^{(i)}$.
+After accumulating all the gradients of the batch, the encoder $f$ is updated.

-We employs a multi-stage learning approach to align the representations learned by individual encoders with the main time series encoder, thereby facilitating the creation of a cohesive and informative representation of MTS data suitable for downstream tasks.

-After the training phase, we only need to preserve the encoder, $g$, for raw MTS and adapt it to diverse downstream tasks.
+After the training phase, we only need to preserve the encoder, $f$, for raw MTS and adapt it to diverse downstream tasks.